 Aristotle lived when Ancient Greece transitioned from a collection of city-states to an empire.
 He was born in 384 BC, and because his father was the personal physician to the Macedonian king Amyntas II, Aristotle enjoyed considerable privilege and an exceptional education.
 He moved to Athens and studied under Plato for 20 years, though Macedonia's saber-rattling left many Athenians eyeing him with suspicion.
 He left Athens around 348 BC, maybe due to power struggles in Plato's Academy or perhaps because of larger political intrigues.
 In 343 BC, he was summoned to the Macedonian court; the new ruler, Philip II, wanted a tutor for his son Alexander.
 When Philip was murdered in 336 BC, Aristotle's former student became king.
 The following year, Aristotle returned to Athens and founding the Lyceum.

 Aristotle was one of the finest biologists ever known, and this proved both a blessing and a curse his best work advanced science while his mistakes stifled progress.

 Whereas Plato had engaged in thought experiments, Aristotle dissected, and pumped contacts for information about bees, livestock, and wild animals.
 The ideas of Plato and Aristotle often enjoyed opposite fortunes.
 Plato argued for a better world generally beyond the human senses, and this "more real" world held special appeal in times of violence and uncertainty.
 Aristotle's confidence in the world we can readily perceive around us fared better in times of prosperity and cultural optimism.
 Around the time the Roman Empire crumbled, Augustine penned The City of God, rejecting Aristotelian ideas for Platonic ones.
-Over the next several centuries, Greek and Muslim scholars preserved (sometimes with their own distinctive interpretations) many of Aristotle's works, passing them on to medieval European scholars by the year 1200.
+Over the next several centuries, Greek and Muslim scholars preserved (sometimes with their own distinctive interpretations) many of Aristotle's works, passing them on to medieval European scholars by the 13th century.